 The various stages of refining create by-products with specifications that deviate significantly from the desirable ones, in which case it is necessary to reprocess.
-The effort made, is towards the direction of utilising them as much as possible in later stages of refining, in order to minimise the consumption of energy and the capacity that is committed for reprocessing.
+The effort made is towards the direction of utilising them, as much as possible in later stages of refining, in order to minimise the consumption of energy and the capacity that is committed for reprocessing.
 The goal is to restrict the overall reprocessing to the crude oil units.
-The guantities that were reprocesses are presented below:
+The quantities that were reprocessed are presented next.